priyanka731/DoctorApp/README.md

 # Data Structure Used
  MYSQL as database
 # Project Summary
-Doctor App is a Assignment to practice mapping , APis and SignIn and SignUP Patient and and schedult appointments springboot.
+Doctor App is used for to create APi's and SignUp , SignIn and SignOut Patient and schedule  appointments .

 # Features for Employee
 Create /SignUp patient